-An expansive, multidisciplinary indexing of emergent indelible legacies arising from present-day socio-technological activities, risk management strategies and ethical observatories, pioneered to stimulate further studies about ‘essential’ deep-time stewardship information.
+An expansive, multidisciplinary archive of emergent indelible legacies arising from present-day socio-technological activities, risk management strategies and ethical observatories, pioneered to stimulate further studies about ‘essential’ deep-time stewardship information.

 ABOUT 'AFTER THE HORIZON':

 The tentatively recognised Anthropocene epoch, in its broadest and most general sense, illustrates the growing exigent impacts of modern human interactions across multitudes of ecological services.